Pension Pulse

 Great speech by Marc-André Blanchard, eloquent, short, optimistic, striking the right balance between idealism and realism.

-He brings the example of the REM where three levels of government were involved and nothing would have gotten done if there was no trust.
+He cites the example of the REM where three levels of government were involved and nothing would have gotten done if there was no trust.

 He correctly notes: